SavithaKrishnan/rise-dev-interview/README.md

 ### Time Usage

-In the 4 hour time limit, I completed app setup, API ednpoint setup and UI setup for the table ('All Presidents' tab) and the search-by-date feature.
-With some additional time, I completed the visualization in the third tab ('Age at Inauguration Chart'), aesthetic changes, and an API endpoint testing file.
+In the 4 hour time limit, I completed app setup, API endpoint setup and UI setup for the table ('All Presidents' tab) and the search-by-date feature.
+With some additional time, I completed the visualization in the third tab ('Age at Inauguration Chart'), aesthetic changes, and an API endpoint testing file (though I would revisit the testing file with additional time).
 With even more time, I would address some of the points below!

 ### Additional Features & Future Roadmap